top of page

 Cucumbers are fun to grow, and it is especially fun when you grow multiple varieties and cannot remember which is which.
 As is the case with the picture below.
 In any case, refrigerator pickles are always a fan favorite round these parts!

 Simply take a collection of one pound of cucumbers and slice them to bite size, add some onions, jalapenos, spices (dill, mustard, celery, etc.) and whatever else you want to throw into a quart size jar.
 In a saucepan, combine 1 cup white vinegar and 1/2 cup apple cider vinegar, 1 cup of sugar, and 2 tablespoons of pickling salt until all are dissolved.
-Pour mixture over cucumber mixture, top off with warm water if needed.
+Pour mixture over cucumbers, top off with warm water if needed.
 Tighten lid and let cool completely before placing in fridge.
 Keep unopened in fridge for 2 days, then enjoy.
-Pickles will stay kept in fridge for 1 month, but if your house is like our, they won't last that long!
+Pickles will stay kept in fridge for 1 month, but if your house is like ours, they won't last that long!

 Comments